sleeptoken/zettelkasten/PHP filter chain &.md

 - appending `/etc/passwd` does confirm directory traversal
 ### LFI 2 RCE - PHP Filter

-since the URL shows php filter in it, we can try PHP filter chain attack using the [python tool](https://github.com/synacktiv/php_filter_chain_generator) follow the commands in [PHP Filters Chain | Exploit Notes](https://exploit-notes.hdks.org/exploit/web/security-risk/php-filters-chain/) -  in order for these to work open a web server `python3 -m http.server 80`
+- since the URL shows php filter in it, we can try PHP filter chain attack using the [python tool](https://github.com/synacktiv/php_filter_chain_generator)
+- follow the commands in [PHP Filters Chain | Exploit Notes](https://exploit-notes.hdks.org/exploit/web/security-risk/php-filters-chain/) -  in order for these to work open a web server `python3 -m http.server 80`
 ### www-data to user

+we have option to write to authoriz